-By John Bowes.
-Last Updated 13th April 2021.
+By Lewis Cobain.
+Last Updated 27th March 2023.
 This guide will look at what to do if you have a cycle accident.
 There are specific actions you should take following a cycling accident in which you suffered an injury.
-Even if you do not plan to claim compensation at first, you may change your mind, and you would be entitled to.
+Even if you do not plan to claim compensation at first, you may change your mind, and you would be entitled to do so.
 When it comes to claiming, knowing what to do if you have a cycling accident would increase the chance of making a successful claim.

 However, you may believe you could be partly responsible for causing the accident.
 Should this be the case, you should still follow the recommendations as detailed in the sections below.
 The reason being that even if you were partially liable, you could still be entitled to claim compensation.
 The amount awarded, however, would reflect your level of liability.

 For more information on what to do if you are hit by a car or involved in a cycle accident, you can get in touch with a member of our team on 0800 073 8804.
 Or you can use our contact form or our live chat service to reach us online.

 Alternatively, if you would like to know more about the process of claiming compensation for a cycle accident, please click on the sections below.

 - Why You Should Stop At The Scene Of A Cycle Accident You’re In

 - Ensure That You And Other Parties Are Safe

 - Exchange Details With Any Other Road Users Involved

 - Collecting Evidence For Your Cycling Accident Claim